- Underlying sales growth of 4.4%, with 3.9% volume and 0.5% price

 We continued to respond with agility to the changing consumer and channel dynamics that have come about as a result of the Covid-19 pandemic, focusing on driving execution against the five growth fundamentals we set out earlier this year.

 Underlying sales growth accelerated compared to the second quarter.
 Elevated levels of growth for hand and home hygiene products continued, as well as for food consumed at home.
 Our food service and out of home ice cream businesses continued to decline, however at lower levels compared to the second quarter.
 Performance also improved in our other categories, with declines lessening in deodorants and skin care, while laundry and hair returned to growth.
-Online channels continued to grow, and our e-commerce business grew 76%.
+Online channels continued to grow, and our business grew 76%.

 Emerging markets grew 5.3%, as China’s recovery continued, and India and Brazil returned to growth.
 Developed markets grew 3.1%, led by ongoing strength in North America.
 In Europe, volumes grew despite a negative impact from out of home ice cream and food service, although this was more than offset by increased pressure on price, driven by a step up in promotional intensity.